MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/azure-data-lake-connector.md

 Support to process changes in real-time in the Microsoft Graph connectors service might be added in the future.
 In that case, we'll monitor Azure Storage change notifications stored in a queue.
 You'll need to create a queue in the same account as your Azure Storage account.

-After you create a queue, go to the **Events** tab on the queue page to configure **Event subscription**.
+After you create a queue, go to the **Events** tab on the queue page to configure **Event Subscription**.
 Choose all the blob events that the queue receives, and connect the queue to the Azure Storage account.

 ### Test the connection

 Test the connection by clicking the **Test connection** button

 > [!NOTE]
-> The **Test connection** must succeed before you can move to the next configuration section.
-The ADLS gen 2 enabled storage account **MUST** have a container **AND** at least one file within it as a minimum for the **Test connection** to succeed.
+> The **Test Connection** must succeed before you can move to the next configuration section.
+The ADLS gen 2 enabled storage account **MUST** have a container **AND** at least one file within it as a minimum for the **Test Connection** to succeed.
 A connection error is raised if the content does not exist.

 ## Step 4: Assign property labels